gajus/table/.README/api/table/single_line.md

 Default: `false`

-If true, horizontal lines inside the table are not drawn.
+If `true`, horizontal lines inside the table are not drawn.
 This option also overrides the `config.drawHorizontalLine` if specified.

 ```js
 const data = [